How does Math Mammoth compare with other homeschool math curricula?

 With Singapore math:

-Math Mammoth and Singapore Math are similar in the sense that both are mastery-based and emphasize conceptual understanding, and both use the "bar diagram" method for word problems.
+Math Mammoth and Singapore Math are similar in the sense that both are mastery-based, emphasize conceptual understanding, mental math strategies, and both use the "bar diagram" method for word problems.

-The above comparison does not apply to SM Primary Mathematics Standards Edition, which follows California standards and is therefore more advanced.
+The above comparison on scope does not apply to SM Primary Mathematics Standards Edition, which follows the old California standards and is therefore more advanced, nor to the SM Primary Mathematics Common Core Edition, which should have a very similar scope to Math Mammoth.

 With Math-U-See (MUS):